Golden Age of Argentine cinema: End and aftermath (1956–1962)

 Isabel Sarli in Armando Bó's El trueno entre las hojas (1958), starring in the first fully nude scene in Argentine cinema.

-Meanwhile, the market itself was mutating: early television experiments began to complicate theatrical windows; distributors probed co-productions with Europe and Latin America to extend reach (with uneven results); and producers tested widescreen and color, even as black-and-white and standard ratios remained preferred for personal or socially critical projects.
+The market was mutating as early television experiments began to complicate theatrical windows, distributors probed co-productions with Europe and Latin America to extend reach with uneven results, and producers tested widescreen and color even as black-and-white and standard ratios remained preferred for personal or socially critical projects.
 This transitional climate also fostered thematic ventures into the provinces, where cameras sought "authentic" landscapes in Catamarca, Jujuy or Tucumán.
-Lucas Demare's Después del silencio (1956) and Detrás de un largo muro (1958) pursued social realism, while Armando Bó's El trueno entre las hojas (1958) introduced Isabel Sarli and inaugurated a cycle of erotic melodramas that would challenge censorship under the guise of morality.
 The period from 1957 to 1960 has been generally considered by Argentine film historians as one of passage between classical and modern cinema, often without going deeper into those conceptions.
-A pervasive but ill-defined demand for "authenticity" dominated criticism and programming rhetoric, frequently used to censure industrial formulae without clear criteria; by 1960, recognition of the director's "hand" (auteur) provided a new evaluative framework that helped steady the debate.
+A pervasive but ill-defined demand for "authenticity" dominated criticism and programming rhetoric, frequently used to censure industrial formulae without clear criteria; by 1960, recognition of the director's authorial mark (auteur) provided a new evaluative framework that helped steady the debate.
 According to film historian María Valdez, during that period local cinema appeared to "had fallen prey to a kind of generalized derangement, where anything could find a place."
+Lucas Demare's Después del silencio (1956) and Detrás de un largo muro (1958) pursued social realism, while classic-era actor turned director Armando Bó's El trueno entre las hojas (1958) introduced Isabel Sarli and inaugurated a cycle of erotic melodramas that would challenge censorship under the guise of morality.
+In El trueno entre las hojas, Sarli performed Latin America's first full-frontal nude scene, launching her long partnership with Bó, whose internationally recognized sexploitation films secured her lasting status as a national sex symbol.

 Alberto de Mendoza and Rossana Zucker in El jefe (1958), directed by Fernando Ayala.